milesich/xcgp-api/docs/guides/graphql/introduction.md

   }
   ```

-For more information about performing queries, see "[Forming calls with GraphQL](TODO)".
+For more information about performing queries, see "[Using GraphQL](guides/graphql/using.html)".